haighis/romulus_app/README.md

 mix ecto.migrate  # run the database migrations. mix que.setup # If you are using persistence option for que job processing mix phx.server  # run the application.
+OR
+iex -S mix phx.server # run the application in iex
 ```

 This is a backend project, you won't be able to go to localhost:4000 and see an aplication.